shekfeh/gromacs-tutorials/2_methane_in_water/README.md

 $ gmx rdf -f prd.xtc -n index.ndx
 ```

 At the prompt select `C` for the reference group.
 Then select `OW`.
-A plot of
+Then type
+`CTRL-D` to end.
+A plot of the result, found in columns 1 and 3 of the data would be plotted by doing the following in gnuplot:

+> plot 'rdf.xvg' u 1:3 w l

-the result should look something like this:
+It should look something like this:

 ![C-OW RDF](rdf.png)